yperezj/world-bank-gdp-analysis/README.md

 ### Dataset & Source

 The dataset used in this project comes from the World Bank's World Development Indicators (WDI), using the indicator **GDP (current US$)** (indicator code: 'NY.GDP.MKTP.CD').
-It covers annual observations from 1960 to 2025 and includes data for countries, economies and regional aggregates.
+It contains annual observations covering the period from 1960 to 2025, and includes data for countries, economies and regional aggregates.

 **Source:** World Bank, World Development Indicators (WDI)